amyzhao11/miscellaneous/readmeProject.md

 * I decided to use a latent space of 256 instead of 100 for no real reason and this worked quite well
 * For the Conv2DTranspose layers, when using the depicted kernel size of (5,5) with stride (2,2) (Figure 1 in [1]) I got very aliased generator images with grid artifacts.
 This was remedied by using a kernel size of (4,4) with stride (2,2)
 * Also in reference to Figure 1 in [1], I tried using four fractionally-strided convolutions (Conv2DTranspose) layers with one convolutional layer after and ended up with mode collapse.
 My model was working and produced very high quality brain images (SSIM>0.6) however, my generator would only produce the same images regardless of the noise input.
 I later fixed this by using three Conv2DTranspose layers and two convolutional layers instead.
+* I used dropout layers in my discriminator to make my discriminator learn more slowly.
+I did not try running the GAN without dropout layers so I'm not sure if this had any real effect, but the current model is quite effective.

 ## Data:
 Data consists of all the non-segmented OASIS data (9664 training images, 544 test images, 1120 validation images).
 The size of these images are 256x256 and are greyscale.